Using Perl DBI to publish your data on the web

 Adding the CGI module to the basic program

-The CGI module you can find on CPAN can help with a lot of the CGI processing.
-Here we introduce it rather simply to take care of the mime-type output, the <HTML>, <BODY> tags, the title and the tags to end the HTML.
+The CGI module, which you can find on CPAN, can help with a lot of the CGI processing.
+Here we introduce it rather simply to take care of the mime-type output, the <HTML>, <BODY> tags, the title, and the tags to end the HTML.

 Our simple program becomes: